Redstar-Software/Timeline-Creator/README.md

-# Timeline Creator
+# Redstar Timeline Creator
 An application allowing the creation of automatically generated visual timelines from a series of events.
-This software was created using the Java Swing GUI library.
+This software was created using the Java Swing toolkit.
+The aim of this software is to provide the ability to easily create such visual timelines at no cost or restriction to the end user.

+# License and Copyright
 Copyright (C) 2022 Xavier Mercerweiss

 This program is free software: you can redistribute it and/or modify